 The most important thing is that the information reaches as many people as possible and we'd hate for finances to be a barrier.
 However, it takes hours, weeks, months and even years of painstaking hard work to research, write and produce these materials.
 A short 5 minute video can often take days or even weeks to put together.
 Furthermore, The Fuel Project simply needs financial support to survive and thrive.
 Every time a series is copied and distributed for free, we're deprived of valuable resources that would help us continue.

-In order to balance these two issues then, we want to make a deal.
+In order to balance these two issues then, this is the deal we'd like to make.
 We would ask you to purchase as many copies of books and DVDs as you can afford to support the ministry, and then, having done so, we give you our blessing to make copies to distribute to friends and family members.
 How many copies you can afford is a matter for individual consciences before God and will vary from person-to-person.
 The same goes for digital downloads.
 If you have paid for a download, feel free to put it on USB sticks and share it with friends.

 4. Can I help translate the materials into other languages?

-5. Where can I find the occult checklist mentioned in Know Your Enemy and Stay Free?
+5. Where can I find the occult checklist mentioned in Know Your Enemy?

 6. I have a problem with my DVD order.
 Can you fix it?

+Unfortunately not.
 The DVDs are processed, manufactured and distributed by a partner ministry called The Apologetics Group.
-Any questions regarding DVD orders can be directed to them at firstname.lastname@example.org.
+Any questions regarding DVD orders however, can be directed to them at email@example.com.
 They will be glad to assist and answer any questions you may have.

 7. What Bible translation do you use?

-The New Living Translation (NLT) is the most frequently used version for its blend of accuracy and readability.
-The ESV is also used quite a bit.
-We use BibleGateway a lot to check multiple versions so you'll occasionally see others too.
+Mostly the New Living Translation (NLT) or the English Standard Version (ESV).
+We also use BibleGateway a lot to check multiple versions so you'll occasionally see others.